Jilim97/HetGNN/README.md

 ## 5 Resources and Data Sources

 All resources and data sources mentioned in this thesis are publicly accessible.
-This ensures that anyone can freely access and utilize these materials for research and development purposes
+This ensures that anyone can freely access and utilize these materials for research and development purposes.

 ### 5.1 Reactome